patternfly/training-scenarios/html-css/override-extend-variables/step2-instructions.md

 2) <strong>Override the global link color. </strong>

-In our current example of the card, the buttons in the card footer use the global link color.
-You can reassign the global link color variable to use our new custom color variable, so that all properties that use the global link color variable in the card will now use this color.
+In the current example of the card, the buttons in the card footer use the global link color.
+Reassign the global link color variable to use the new custom color variable so that all properties that use the global link color variable in the card will now use this color.

 Inside of the `.pf-c-card` block of `myapp.scss` set the global variable `--pf-global--link--Color` to use the value defined in the custom variable `--my-app-card-theme--Color`.